darknight2590/eminence-hud/README.md

 * Nitrous radial icon indicator displayed
 * Fuel meter registers
 * Stress reduction and gaining registers
+* Harness registers (does not display an icon yet, update soon)

 # Preview
 ### IF YOU WANT THE RADAR (MINIMAP) SHOWN IN THESE DEMONSTRATION VIDEOS, LOOK AT OUR RECOMMENDATIONS ABOVE! 🎉